motapinto/java-minus-compiler/README.md

 ### Extra features

-All the optimizations are done at the OLLIR level either after the Semantic Analysis or after the generation of the Intermediate Representation.
+All the optimizations are done at the LLIR level either after the Semantic Analysis or after the generation of the Intermediate Representation.

 - [x] Functions overload
 - [x] Variables with keyword names: array, i32, ret, bool, field, method and void